SOC 101 - Sociology (3 credits)

 SOC 210 - Sociology of the Family (3 credits)

-This course will focus on marriage, family, and alternative life styles at the end of the twentieth century.
+This course will focus on marriage, family, and alternative life styles throughout the twenty-first century.
 Prerequisite(s): ENG 101, SOC 101.

 SOC 215 - Women in American Society (3 credits)